-With respect to student effects, measures of student aptitude or intelligence are consistently found to be positively correlated with student achievement in economics (Watts 2005).
-Related to this, prior knowledge or ability captured by a pretest score is typically the single most important variable for explaining student achievement.
-Students in higher level courses such as Advanced Placement (AP) courses outperform students in non-AP courses (Butters and Asarta 2011) Other student characteristics related to economics knowledge and learning in high schools include student gender and race or ethnicity, with male students often outperforming female students and whites outperforming other races and ethnic groups.3 Teachers' attitudes about economics are found to affect student attitudes and student attitudes are found to affect student learning, although the direction of causality between student attitudes and student learning is not clear (Watts 2005.)
+With respect to student characteristics, measures of student intellect or prior classroom performance in multiple subjects are consistently found to be positively correlated with student achievement in economics (Watts 2005).
+Students in higher level advanced placement (AP) courses outperform students in non-AP courses (Butters and Asarta 2011).
+Other student characteristics related to economics knowledge and learning in high schools include student gender and race or ethnicity, with male students often outperforming female students and whites outperforming other races and ethnic groups.2 Teachers' attitudes about economics are found to affect student attitudes, and student attitudes are found to affect student learning, although the direction of causality between student attitudes and student learning is not clear (Watts 2005).